restorecommerce/store-front/README.md

 ### Development Server

-Run `npm run start` for a dev server.
+Run `npm run assets` and `npm run serve:browser` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Code Scaffolding